Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

-A Pfaffian point process is the analog of a determinantal point process for an anti-symmetric matrix whose entries are given by some integral kernel, with the determinant replaced by a Pfaffian.
-More information about determinantal processes can be found in \cite{SOS:00}.
+Recall that a \emph{Pfaffian point process} is the analog of a determinantal point process for an anti-symmetric matrix whose entries are given by some integral kernel with the determinant replaced by a Pfaffian.